ordercloud-api/angular-buyer/src/README.md

 The `index.html` file is the HTML document of the single-page application (SPA) that should contain all markup that applies to everything in the app, such as the header and footer.
-It declares with `ngApp` that this is `ngBoilerplate`, specifies the main `AppCtrl` controller, and contains the `ngView` directive into which route templates are placed.
+It declares with `ngApp` that this is `orderCloud`, specifies the main `AppCtrl` controller, and contains the `uiView` directive into which route templates are placed.

 Unlike any other HTML document (e.g. the templates), `index.html` is compiled as a Grunt template, so variables from `Gruntfile.js` and `package.json` can be referenced from within it.
-Changing `name` in `package.json` from "ng-boilerplate" will rename the resultant CSS and JavaScript placed in `build/`, so this HTML references them by variable for convenience.
+Changing `name` in `package.json` from "orderCloud" will rename the resultant CSS and JavaScript placed in `build/`, so this HTML references them by variable for convenience.